 Is Your Cat Dehydrated?

-The simple skin turgor test in the video above could potentially save your cat's life by helping you to recognize dehydration and take action promptly.
+The simple skin turgor test, shown in the video above, could potentially save your cat's life by helping you recognize dehydration and take action promptly.

 I hope you have enjoyed reading about the benefits of cat fountains for you and your cat and that you found it helpful to read about the features to look for if you are considering purchasing one.

-The bottom line is, all cats love to drink running water and some cats need some persuasion to ensure they remain adequately hydrated, especially if they are on a dry food diet.
-Buying a suitable drinking water fountain for your cat is an expense, for sure, but it could save you money on Vet's bills in the long term and help to ensure your cat remains free of the health problems associated with dehydration such as kidney problems.
+The bottom line is, all cats love to drink running water, and some cats need some persuasion to ensure they remain adequately hydrated, especially if they are on a dry food diet.
+Buying a suitable drinking water fountain for your cat is an expense, for sure, but it could save you money on vet's bills in the long term and help to ensure your cat remains free of the health problems associated with dehydration.